 With Mapbox Studio, you can upload custom data to your account to be added to a map.
 If you want to style a map without custom data, that’s also great!
 Head to the Styles section of this manual.

 Types of uploads

 Datasets and tilesets are two different formats you can create when uploading custom data to your Mapbox account.
-If you want to add data and edit it before adding to a map, upload as a dataset.
-If you want to add data to add directly to a map, upload as a tileset.
+If you want to upload data and edit it before adding to a map, upload as a dataset.
+If you want to upload data to add directly to a map, upload as a tileset.

 Uploading data you can edit (datasets)

 When you upload your data as a dataset, feature geometries (points, lines, and polygons) and properties (attributes) can be edited, added, or removed in the Mapbox Studio dataset editor.
 Once you have finished editing your dataset, you will need to save it and export it as a tileset in order to add it to a style.

 Uploading data to add to a map (tilesets)

 Tilesets are lightweight collections of vector or raster data that are optimized for rendering and are not editable but can be styled in the Mapbox Studio style editor.
 When you upload vector data as a tileset, it is simplified and cut up into vector tiles that can be used directly in your style.
 Once data is converted to a tileset, it is no longer editable.